investian/investian.in/content/pages/index.md

     subtitle: Stop speculating.
 Start Investing.
     content: >
-      Understand the core rules and philosophy of investing and business analysis through practical real-time simulations, even if you are from a non-finance background.
+      Understand the core rules and philosophy of investing and business analysis through practical real-time case studies & simulations, even if you are from a non-finance background.

       It's never too late to start investing.